 A similar pair of curves are provided in Figures 8-3 and 8-4 for the 1- and 2-percent AEP water levels with 90-percent assurance, respectively.
 Figure 8-3 shows the projected change in the 1-percent AEP (90-percent assurance) water level relative to the crest elevation of the proposed floodwall system.
 Elevation 15 ft NAVD88 is exceeded by the 1-percent AEP (90-percent assurance) water level under the high sea level change scenario in the year 2032, in the year 2055 in the intermediate scenario, and in the year 2092 under the low sea level change scenario.
 Figure 8-4 shows the projected change in the 2-percent AEP (90-percent assurance) water level.
 In this case, the floodwall crest is exceeded by the 2-percent AEP (90-percent assurance) water level under the high sea level change scenario in the year 2060 and the intermediate sea level change scenario in the year 2110.
-Elevation 15 ft NAVD88 is not exceeded by the 2-percent AEP (90-percent assurance) water level under the low sea level change scenario within the planning horizon.
+Elevation 15 ft NAVD88 is not exceeded by the 2-percent AEP (90-percent assurance) water level under the low sea level change scenario in the year 2110.
+Elevation 15 ft NAVD88 is not exceeded by the 2-percent AEP (90-percent assurance) water level under the low sea level change scenario in the year 2110.